AFellowSpeedrunner/IAStatus/README.md

 # Internet Archive Server Status Checker

-A very basic status checker for IA servers in C. Currently, there is only Linux support and it checks every 30 minutes.
+A very basic status checker for IA servers in C. Currently, there is Linux and macOS support and it checks every 30 minutes.

 Feel free to contribute if you want!